G4-3 Name of the organization.

 G4-13 Significant changes during the reporting period regarding size, structure, or ownership.

 On June 1, 2017, the Company completed the acquisition of The Valspar Corporation (Valspar) which significantly affected the existing business.
 As of the close of the Acquisition, our reporting segments changed to better reflect the operations of the combined Companies.
 Details of the acquisition and other changes can be found in the 2017 Annual Report and subsequent Press Releases.
+Our acquisition integration effort is on track.
+More discussion on the integration is available in the 2018 Annual report page 3.

 G4-14 Whether and how the precautionary approach or principle is addressed by the organization